 Baby can eat chicken as one of their first foods.
 When a baby can start on solids is determined by their own rate of development, which generally comes between 4-6 months of age.
-Some of the developmental milestones babies need to reach in order to start solids include: if baby has solid control of their head and neck, if baby has doubled in weight, and if baby is reaching for or opening their mouth when you eat (see my guide here).
-Before you start baby on purees, you should consult with your pediatrician to make sure your child is developmentally ready for purees.
+Some of the developmental milestones babies need to reach in order to start solids include: if your baby has solid control of their head and neck, if your baby has doubled in weight, and if your baby is reaching for or opening their mouth when you eat (see my guide here).
+Before you start your baby on purees, you should consult with your pediatrician to make sure your child is developmentally ready for purees.

 Great Chicken Combination Purees

 While this chicken baby food is great by itself, it can be a little intense for some babies.
 I recommend mixing it into one of your babe’s favorite purees as an introduction to the rich taste of chicken.
 Here are some great purees to mix with the chicken puree:

 - Use a Slotted Spoon: When transferring the chicken from the saucepan to the blender, make sure to use a slotted spoon so you don’t add too much broth into the puree from the start.
 You only want to add broth if needed while blending.
 I had to add a 1/4 cup of broth to the blender while I was pureeing this chicken.

 - Reheat Gently: If you are freezing some of this chicken puree, reheat it in 20-second intervals.
 You don’t want to recook the chicken.

 - Trial adding a little seasoning or spice to purees – babies like flavor!
 Or consider changing the temperature of purees from time to time, to slightly warmed or slightly chilled.
 Varying these aspects adds to the sensory experience!